Skip to Main Content

 Comparing average rates gives you a strong baseline to assess your own premium, but your personal rating factors and circumstances will affect what you pay for coverage.
 If you're seeking cheaper Missouri home coverage, consider the following strategies:

 • Choose a higher deductible: Your deductible is the amount you agree to pay toward the cost of a covered claim before your insurance kicks in.
-If you can afford to choose a higher deductible — $1,000 rather than $500, for example — you will pay a lower premium.
+If you can afford to choose a higher deductible — $1,000 rather than $500, for example — you are likely to pay a lower premium.
 However, you should be prepared to pay this higher amount out of pocket in the event of a claim.

 • Bundle policies: Most insurers will offer fairly significant savings if you purchase more than one policy from them.
 In most cases, this would mean car plus home, but your insurance company may offer other bundling opportunities as well.